beta382/Tetris/Documentation.md

   - `PlayingField *field`: Pointer to a PlayingField object representing the main gameplay area.
   - `TetrominoBase *currentTetromino`: Pointer to a TetrominoBase object (which can be any Tetromino<BlockType>) representing the currently falling tetromino.
+  - `Tetromino<GhostBlock> *shadow`: Pointer to a Tetromino<GhostBlock> object representing the final location of the currently falling tetromino should it be allowed to fall all the way to the bottom without shifting left or right.

 ####Public functions
   - `void respondToKey(int)`: Performs a gameplay action based on the pressed key.